murphy/clarify-java/README.md

 The clarify-java library allows you to use the Clarify API from within Java.
 It handles all of the HTTP requests and response codes for you.

-The library itself is MIT-licensed so if you find anything which is incomplete, unclear, or even wrong, feel free to contribute to the Github project and make the community better.
+The library itself is MIT-licensed so if you find anything which is incomplete, unclear, or even wrong, feel free to submit a pull request!

 You can get started in minutes using our Quickstarts: